 So there’s a technique to protect yourself against the unknown weather whilst camping in Antarctica.
 You need to map out the size of your ‘grave’ and split it into squares then create a wall around the perimeter.
 Calling it a grave sounds more sinister than it really is!
 It’s not a case of getting your sleeping bag out, there is actual work to be done.
 We made it more tricky by building a ‘grave’ for four, we figured body heat would help in the night!

 The thought of sleeping in the wilderness of Antarctica was way too exhilarating, and the fact that we nearly missed the opportunity because of the weather, made it even more special.
 Watching the skies change and evolve with the glowing icebergs was the perfect way to doze off in the snow.

 How comfortable was camping in Antarctica?

 I was pleasantly surprised at how well I slept once I’d got to sleep with a snorer in the camp.
-I can’t talk though, apparently I purred like cat.
-The mats and bivvy bag made for a snug cocoon to see you through any climates.
-I was still blissfully sleeping when the faint noise of people woke me up at 5am, everyone was packing up and nobody thought to give us a nudge!
-Apparently a see of mist came over at 2am (reported by the Captain who was on careful watch from the ship) causing layer of frost across our bags, something I had been quite unaware until as I unzipped myself in the early hours.
+I can’t talk though, apparently, I purred like a cat.
+The mats and bivvy bag are made for a snug cocoon to see you through any climate.
+I was still blissfully sleeping when the faint noise of people woke me up at 5 am, everyone was packing up and nobody thought to give us a nudge!
+Apparently, a see of mist came over at 2 am (reported by the Captain who was on careful watch from the ship) causing a layer of frost across our bags, something I had been quite unaware of until I unzipped myself in the early hours.

 BOOKING AN ANTARCTIC EXPEDITION